Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Connor Wong At The Plate

-- Wong has 26 doubles, two triples, nine home runs and 22 walks while batting .241.
+- Wong is batting .242 with 26 doubles, two triples, nine home runs and 22 walks.

-- Wong has had at least one RBI in 23.0% of his games this year (26 of 113), with more than one RBI nine times (8.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 22.8% of his games this year, Wong has had at least one RBI.
+He's picked up more than one in 7.9% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.